tpanati/DollarBot/README.md

 This option is for adding your expenses.

 <p align="center"><img width="700" src="./docs/workflows/menu_discord.gif"></p>
-1.It will give you the list of categories to choose from. <br> 2.You will be prompted to enter the amount corresponding to your spending <br>
+1. It will give you the list of categories to choose from. <br>
+2. You will be prompted to enter the amount corresponding to your spending <br>
-3.The message will be prompted to notify the addition of your expense with the amount,date, time and category <br> 4.It can be invoked by using `/add` command.
+3. The message will be prompted to notify the addition of your expense with the amount,date, time and category <br>
+4. It can be invoked by using `/add` command.

 ### Analysis
 This option gives user a graphical representation of their expenditures.

 <p align="center"><img width="700" src="./docs/workflows/menu_discord.gif"></p>
-1.You will get an option to choose the type of data you want to see. <br> 2.It can be invoked by using `/analysis` command.
+1. You will get an option to choose the type of data you want to see. <br>
+2. It can be invoked by using `/analysis` command.

 ### Predict
 This option analyzes your recorded spendings and gives you a budget that will accommodate for them.